andreafabrizi/DNSProxy/README.md

 * deleted some files
 * added Arduino double ethernet shield script
 * will soon add the arduino-ethernet library with the added select() function
+* added the GO version made by chinese people, inspired at my DNSP software
 * other thought pending

 Version 1.01 - March 2017: